harishdotnarayanan/ExData_Plotting1/README.md

 All the .R files assume that the input file household_power_consumption.txt is present in the same location as the file.

 ## Execution
 On running the script, the corresponding png file is created (e.g. plot1.R creates plot1.png and so on).
-All png files are created in a folder called “figures”
+All png files are created in the same folder as the R scripts.